Direction

 Dr Tanya Stojkovic is a neurologist and neuromuscular disease specialist at La Pitié Salpêtrière Hospital.
 She is also head of the neuromuscular disease reference centre and has been president of the French Peripheral Nerve Society (SFNP) since February 2021.

-I-MOTION Trousseau et La Pitié – Salpêtrière
+I-MOTION Trousseau et la Pitié – Salpêtrière

 AP-HP Trousseau